shmcminn/digitalframeworks-spring19/critique_template.md

 # Data reporting critiques

-You'll use this template several times during the quarter to critique published reporting you find and to learn to think criticall about data and visuals.
+You'll use this template several times during the quarter to critique published reporting you find and to learn to think critically about data and visuals.

 This is almost entirely from [Pat Howe](https://twitter.com/pchowe?lang=en) at Cal Poly San Luis Obispo.